-Where a target value is exceeded, Member States are required to specify the areas of exceedance and the sources contributing to it.
-Following this report of exceedance Member States are then required to submit a report (this report) detailing the measures already taken, or that will be taken, to reduce levels of this pollutant - particularly those measures directed at the main emission sources in order to attain the target value.
+Where a target value is exceeded, Member States are required to specify the areas of exceedance and the sources contributing to it4.
+Following this report of exceedance, Member States are then required to submit a report (this report) detailing the measures already taken, or that will be taken, to reduce levels of this pollutant - particularly those measures directed at the main emission sources in order to attain the target value.
 It is required that all reasonable measures should be taken that do not entail disproportionate cost.
-The report must be submitted by the end of the year following the exceedance being reported (i.e. the end of 2017 for the 2015 compliance year - see Table 1).
+The report must be submitted no later than 2 years after the end of the year in which the exceedance triggering the measure was observed (i.e. the end of 2018 for the 2016 compliance year - see Table 1).